-A medical encounter (inclusive of mental health and DSMT services) is defined as a face-to-face visit with a physician, physician assistant, nurse practitioner, certified nurse midwife, visiting nurse, clinical psychologist, clinical social worker or any other State plan approved ambulatory provider during which an RHC core or other ambulatory service is rendered.
-Multiple medical encounters with more than one health care practitioner or with the same health care practitioner, which take place on the same day at a single location, constitute a single visit, except for cases in which the recipient, subsequent to the first encounter, suffers illness or injury requiring additional diagnosis or treatment.
+Multiple medical and/or behavioral health encounters, however, with more than one health care practitioner or with the same health care practitioner, which take place on the same day at a single location, constitute a single visit, except for cases in which the recipient, subsequent to the first encounter, suffers illness or injury requiring additional diagnosis or treatment.
+When the recipient suffers illness or injury requiring additional diagnosis or treatment unrelated to the initial encounter visit an additional medical and/or behavioral health encounter may be billed.